History & Geography

 - aspects of the way of life of people in Britain in the past, beyond living memory

 Pupils are taught about the lives of famous men and women, including personalities drawn from British history and about events from Britain’s past.

 At Key Stage 2 (7 – 11years), pupils are taught about important episodes and developments in Britain’s past, from the Stone Age to modern times, about ancient civilizations and the history of other parts of the world.
 They are taught an understanding of the social, cultural, religious and ethnic diversity of societies studied in Britain and the wider world.
 They are helped to develop a chronological framework by making links across the different themes and topics.
 They have opportunities to investigate local history and to learn about the past from a range of sources.

 Geography helps pupils to make sense of their surroundings and gain a better appreciation and understanding of the variety of physical and human conditions on the earth’s surface.

 At Finstall First School, geography is often organised around activities and topics.
 The Programmes of Study are centred around four broad areas;

 - Geographical skills and field work

 The most appropriate learning is through first-hand experience and observation, which will enable the children to develop a knowledge and understanding of places, patterns and processes, environmental change and sustainable development.
-This is supported by the use of world maps, atlases, globes and compasses, which help to develop the pupils’ knowledge and understanding of the world we live in.
+This is supported by the use of world maps, atlases, and globes which help to develop the pupils’ knowledge and understanding of the world we live in.